sunju/sunju.github.io/teach/DL-Fall-2020/index.md

 <!-- **TA's**: [Yuan Yao](https://myaccount.umn.edu/lookup?SET_INSTITUTION=&UID=yaoxx340)  Email: yaoxx340 AT umn.edu   &emsp;    [Taihui Li](https://myaccount.umn.edu/lookup?SET_INSTITUTION=&UID=lixx5027) Email: lixx5027 AT umn.edu -->

-The detailed syllabus, containing the office hours, recommended references, assessment, homework and project requirements, programming and computing, and other resources, can be found here: [Syllabus.pdf](Syllabus.pdf) (To be updated soon)
+The detailed syllabus, containing the office hours, recommended references, assessment, homework and project requirements, programming and computing, and other resources, can be found here: [Syllabus.pdf](Syllabus.pdf) (<span style="color:red"> To be updated soon</span>)

 **Target**: Graduate and advanced undergrad students.
 Registration is based on permission from the instructor.
 If you're interested, please email Prof. Sun (jusun AT umn.edu) and describe your academic standing, relevant course experience, and research experience if any.

 <!-- **No Panic**: <span style="color:red"> The enrollment has reached the cap. </span> While we're maintaining a waiting list, and may decide to increase the cap later, there's no guarantee.
 We're likely to re-run the course in fall 2020 and to make the course regular in the near future, and so please consider next iterations if you're not in. -->

 **Prerequisite**: Introduction to machine learning or equivalent.
 Maturity in linear algebra, calculus, and basic probability is assumed.
 Familiarity with Python (esp.
 Numpy, Scipy) is necessary to complete the homework assignments and final projects.
 We focus on PyTorch (>=1.0) as the default deep learning framework, although Tensorflow (>=2.0) is also supported.

 <!--
 - [References](#references)
 - [Lectures](#lectures)